-The prevalence of Toxoplasma gondii in free-ranging chickens can be considered a good indicator of the prevalence of T. gondii oocysts in the environment because chickens feed from the ground.
-In the present study, prevalence of T. gondii in 29 free-range chickens (Gallus domesticus) from Argentina was investigated.
-Blood, heart, and brain from each chicken were examined for T. gondii infection.
-Antibodies to T. gondii, assayed with the modified agglutination test (MAT), were found in 19 of 29 (65.5%) chickens.
-Hearts and brains of seropositive (MAT ≥ 1:5) chickens were bioassayed in mice.
-Toxoplasma gondii was isolated from 9 of 19 seropositive chickens.
-Genotyping of chicken isolates of T. gondii using the SAG2 locus indicated that 1 was type I, 1 was type II, and 7 were type III.
-This is the first report of isolation of T. gondii from chickens from Argentina.
+The prevalence of Toxoplasma gondii in free-ranging chickens is a good indicator of the presence of T. gondii oocysts in the environment because chickens feed from the soil.
+In the present study, prevalence of T. gondii in 208 free-range chickens (Gallus domesticus) from Mexico was investigated.
+Blood, heart, and brain from each animal were obtained to test for T. gondii infection.
+Antibodies to T. gondii, assayed with the modified agglutination test (1:10 or higher), were found in 13 (6.2%) chickens.
+Hearts and brains of 13 seropositive chickens were bioassayed in mice, and T. gondii was isolated from 6 chickens.
+All 6 isolates were avirulent for mice.
+Genotyping of chicken isolates of T. gondii using the SAG2 locus indicated that 5 were type III and 1 was type I. This is the first report of isolation of T. gondii from chickens from Mexico.

-Isolation and Genotyping of Toxoplasma gondii From Free-Ranging Chickens From Argentina
+Isolation and Genotyping of Toxoplasma gondii From Free-Ranging Chickens From Mexico

 - Views Icon Views

 J. P. Dubey, E. S. Morales, T. Lehmann; Isolation and Genotyping of Toxoplasma gondii From Free-Ranging Chickens From Mexico.
 J Parasitol 1 April 2004; 90 (2): 411–413. doi: https://doi.org/10.1645/GE-194R